$\nu\scriptstyle{\rm CO}N{\rm CEPT}$: Cosmological neutrino simulations from the non-linear Boltzmann hierarchy: Implementation details

 For particle components, the leapfrog method ensures that $\vec{x}_i$ and $\vec{p}_i$ are always out-of-sync by $\Delta \tau/2$.
 That is, instead of letting e.g.\ $\vec{x}_i$ evolve by an amount $\Delta \tau$ ahead of $\vec{p}_i$ and then syncing up the system by letting $\vec{p}_i$ evolve by $\Delta \tau$, we first ensure that $\vec{x}_i$ and $\vec{p}_i$ are out-of-sync by $\Delta \tau/2$, leading them to `leapfrog' past one another at every time step.
 This then treats $\vec{x}_i$ and $\vec{p}_i$ symmetrically, which is the key to the stability of the leapfrog method \cite{Springel:2005mi}.
-Now, the predictor and corrector steps in which the MacCormack scheme splits up a single (`drift') time step can be thought of as two half time steps, each of duration $\Delta \tau/2$.
+The predictor and corrector steps in which the MacCormack scheme splits up a single (`drift') time step can be thought of as two half time steps, each of duration $\Delta \tau/2$.
 For fluids, applying gravity out-of-sync by half a time step then means that the gravitational forces applied are those matching the time right after the predictor and before the corrector step.
 In this way, though gravity is only applied half as often as flux terms, it is applied fairly with respect to the predictor and corrector step.

 The bare MacCormack method as illustrated in \eqref{eq:maccormack} is not positivity-preserving, meaning that it is possible for $\varrho(\vec{x})$ to take on slightly negative values, regardless of the smallness of $\Delta \tau$.
 This can be prevented using e.g.\ total variation diminishing (TVD) extensions \cite{tvdmaccormack,machalinska2014lax} to the method, where flux limiters are applied in order to diminish discontinuities, effectively smoothing out the fluid.
-For now, a simpler solution is implemented in \CONCEPT{}, in which a check for negative densities is inserted after each MacCormack step.
-If a cell with negative density is found, $\varrho$ and $J^i$ of the surrounding block of 27 cells are smoothed out slightly.\footnote{Here, smoothing is performed on each pair of cells, with the amount of smoothing inversely proportional to their squared mutual distance.} This operation is quick and only perturbs the fluid in low density regions, as well as in regions with large density gradients.
+We choose a simpler solution, in which a check for negative densities is inserted after each MacCormack step.
+If a cell with negative density is found, $\varrho$ and $J^i$ of the surrounding block of 27 cells are smoothed out slightly.\footnote{Here, smoothing is performed on each pair of cells in such a way as to preverse their total energy and momentum, with the amount of smoothing inversely proportional to their squared mutual distance.} This operation is quick and only perturbs the fluid in low density regions, as well as in regions with large density gradients.